 The most critical aspect of growing vegetables in pots, is the potting mix that you use.
 See our potting mix trial for more information on this.

 If you only have a small space to work with, then focus on growing herbs and leafy greens.
 These tend to be the most productive in small spaces.
-See our Philosophy of Edible Gardening for more information on why we prioritise leafy greens.
+See my Philosophy of Edible Gardening for more information on why I prioritise leafy greens.
 If you have plenty of outdoor space, then pretty much any vegetable can be grown in containers, provided they are large enough.

 Use the largest pots you can manage.
 It is far better to grow three plants in one huge pot, rather than the same three plants in three small posts.
 Growing plants in large pots can help to reduce the fluctuations in soil temperature, soil moisture and soil nutrient levels.
 This enables plants to thrive, rather than having to cope with constantly changing conditions.